-Article 83 of the Labour Law permits non-compete clauses in the employment contracts of employees whose scope of employment necessarily entails that they shall become acquainted with the employer's customers or have access to the employer's trade secrets.
-For non-compete clauses to be valid, they must be in writing and include the following terms and conditions, which must be narrowly tailored to protect the legitimate interests of the employer:
+Article 83.1 of the Labour Law permits non-competition clauses in the employment contracts of employees whose scope of employment necessarily entails that they shall become acquainted with the employer's customers.
+For non-competition clauses to be valid, they must be in writing and include the following terms and conditions, which must be narrowly tailored to protect the legitimate interests of the employer:

-- a the duration of the clause, which shall not exceed two years as of the date of termination of the employment contract; - b the area in which the employee shall be prohibited from seeking employment with a competitor; and - c the type of work that the employee shall be prohibited from engaging in with a competitor.
+- a the duration of the clause, which shall not exceed two years as of the date of termination of the employment contract; - b the venue by which the employee shall be prohibited from seeking employment with a competitor; and - c the type of work that the employee shall be prohibited from engaging in with a competitor.